OumaNyang/geolink-app/readme.md

 This project consist of the client side and the serverside modules;
 #### (a) Serverside
   > Serverside Github Link :: ```https://github.com/OumaNyang/geolink-app/serverside```

+This is the end post for all ``POST,PATCH and DELETE``  operations from the clientside.
 * A Ruby API that handles all the  fetch post patch operations
 * It assist in fetching all constituencies  from the database using Active  Records